sudhirpratapyadav/webxr_api_server/README.md

    ./setup_https.sh
    ```

-4. Run the server (start server using uvicorn):
+5. Run the server:
    ```bash
    python run_server.py
    ```

+   The server will automatically detect if ROS2 is available and enable integration.

 ### Accessing the web app